futuregrid/cloud-metrics/doc/source/manual.rst

  sudo apt-get install mysql-server mysql-client sudo mysqladmin -u root -h localhost password 'mypassword'

-TODO: Once we have moved mongodb, this should be updated.
+TODO: Once we have moved to mongodb, this section should be replaced with mongodb installation.

 Server Access Information
 ^^^^^^^^^^^^^^^^^^^^^^^^^^